mehravehj/Iterative_MCTS/README.md

 Install PyTorch: Before installing the requirements, install the correct PyTorch version for your system (specific CUDA version).

 ### Dataset Preperation
-For the code, we used a toy exaple for dataset To run fro CIFAR10, first the training dataset needs to be split 50/50 to provide training/validation.
+For the code, we used a toy exaple for dataset To run for CIFAR10, first the training dataset needs to be split 50/50 to provide training/validation (replacing data_loader with data_loader_CIFAR)

 ### Experiments
 Use main.py to run experiments.
+The arg are:

+'--n_warmup': number itrations for uniform sampling to build initial tree $\mathcal{T}_{init}$

+'--k_epochs' : $K$ in Alg.
+1, iteration of each MCTS

+'--h_iterations' : $M$ in Alg.
+1, number of MCTS iterations

+'--temperature' : $T$ Boltzmann temperature in eq.
+2

+'--exploration_c' : $C$ UCTS exploration constant in eq.
+1

+'--ema_decay' : $\beta$ weighting factor in eq.
+3

+'--m_batches' : number of btaches for validation (B in table 3 right)